chadrc/simple-expression-language/book/src/annotations.md

 * Provide a description
 * Generating documentation
-* Mark an expression to be used as a test
+* Mark an expression as a test
+* Set how to resolve namespaces

 [Comments](annotation_pages/comments.md)